Listen To The Article

 6. Prevents Diseases And Fungi In Plants

-Seaweed helps you grow robust, healthy plants that can resist fungi and diseases.
+Another benefit of seaweed is it helps you grow robust, healthy plants that can resist fungi and diseases.

 7. Extends The Shelf Life Of Fruits And Vegetables